Randeep Hooda: 2010–18: Breakthrough and critical acclaim

 In 2016, Hooda starred in four films, the first one was the drama thriller Laal Rang, based around illegal blood selling.
 The film was a box office failure and received a lukewarm response from critics.
 Hooda's performance was highlighted as the only bright spot in the film.

 Omung Kumar's biographical drama Sarbjit, was his next release, where he portrayed the role of Sarabjit Singh, who was captured by Pakistan and later sentenced to death by their Supreme Court for alleged terrorism.
 Hooda lost eighteen kg of weight in 28 days for the preparation of the role.
 The film premiered at the 69th Cannes Film Festival, and received mixed reactions from critics.
 Anupama Chopra called Hooda "terrific".
 Sarbjit proved to be a box-office success.

 Hooda's next release was Deepak Tijori's Do Lafzon Ki Kahani alongside Kajal Aggarwal.
 A remake of the 2011 Korean film Always, the film was a critical and commercial failure.

 His final release of 2016 was the sports drama Sultan, co-starring Salman Khan and Anushka Sharma, where he played the coach of Sultan.
 With earnings of over ₹5 billion worldwide, it ranks among Indian cinema's biggest grossers.

-2017-present

-Hooda played a supporting role in the 2018 action film Baaghi 2 after a gap of two years.
+Hooda played a supporting role in the 2018 action hit Baaghi 2 after a gap of two years.
 He was working on a film based on the Battle of Saragarhi, but the project was ultimately dropped after being stuck in development hell for over three years.

+2019–present: Career expansion

 Hooda made his Hollywood debut with the American action-thriller film Extraction (2020) starring along with Chris Hemsworth and Goldshifteh Farahani.
 The film was released on 24 April 2020.
 Netflix estimated the film will be watched by 90 million viewers in the first month of release.

 Hooda played the main antagonist in Radhe (2021).
-The film received negative reviews from critics alike.
-He starred in the Netflix series, CAT (2022).
+The film received negative reviews from critics.

+He made his television debut by starring in the Netflix series, CAT (2022).
 Hooda received critical acclaim for his role.
-He is next to be seen in the satirical drama, Unfair & Lovely (2023) and Swantara Veer Vavarkar (2023), based on freedom fighter, Vinayak Damodar Savarkar.
+He was next seen in Swatantra Veer Savarkar (2024), based on Vinayak Damodar Savarkar.

+In 2025, Hooda played a Sri Lankan refugee in Jaat alongside Sunny Deol and Regina Cassandra.
+It became a moderate commercial successes.